allan-villan/kafka-fraud-detection/README.md

 *This is what be what the terminal should look like...*
 <img width="757" alt="kafka_container_output" src="https://user-images.githubusercontent.com/84660320/189237794-fe89842e-1cb4-498b-928e-3b93d7a48e6e.png">

-All the amounts are under $900 because the **Topic** filtered transactions it flagged as suspicious.
+Now, we need to spin up the **Source Cluster** to start feeding data to be processed.

-> To run the **Source Cluster** that generates data to our **Destination Cluster** run:
+> Use this command to run the **Source Cluster**:

 `docker-compose build && docker-compose up`

 The **Generator** will then begin generating random *source IDs*, *target IDs*, and random *amounts* "spent".
 <img width="756" alt="generator_output" src="https://user-images.githubusercontent.com/84660320/189238459-cbe5c632-5ede-4e8c-8972-98579c05280d.png">

-Because the data is filtered for suspicious transactions, any transaction over $900 was marked as suspicious by the **Topic** in the **Source Cluster**.
-All the data displayed below are the transactions that were marked as legit and sent to the **Destination Cluster**.
+Because the data is filtered for suspicious transactions, all transactions over $900 were marked as suspicious by the **Topic** in the **Source Cluster**.
+The data displayed passed the fraudulent check and is being received by the **Destination Cluster**.

 <img width="659" alt="detector_output" src="https://user-images.githubusercontent.com/84660320/189238925-5fdaee5d-0da3-4e76-a529-d5b8f9a671d9.png">